* Asian markets supported by Wall Street gains, better US data

-SYDNEY, Dec 23 (Reuters) - Asian stocks crept cautiously higher on Monday encouraged by record highs on Wall Street, though an on-going credit squeeze in China created some uncertainty while adding to pressure on emerging market currencies.
+SYDNEY, Dec 23 Asian markets inched cautiously higher on Monday encouraged by record highs for Wall Street, though anxiety over a credit squeeze in China has weighed on shares there while adding to pressure on emerging market currencies.

 Volumes were very light with Tokyo on holiday on Monday and Christmas almost here.
-South Korea's main index added 0.6 percent while S&P 500 futures gained 0.3 percent.
+Australia's main index added 0.3 percent while S&P 500 futures gained 0.25 percent.

-MSCI's broadest index of Asia-Pacific shares outside Japan firmed 0.4 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan was a fraction firmer.

-Sentiment was underpinned by upbeat data on U.S. economic growth and the resilience of stocks to the Federal Reserve's decision to start scaling back its bond-buying stimulus.
+Sentiment should be underpinned by upbeat data on U.S. economic growth and the resilience of stocks to the Federal Reserve's decision to start scaling back its bond-buying stimulus.